 No, but there are restrictions concerning fencing.
 You can see the fences and hedges ordinance in the Bay County Land Development Regulations, Chapter 13, Section 1305 (PDF).

-No. Septic tanks are regulated by the Bay County Health Department.
+Septic tanks and sanitary nuisances are regulated by the Bay County Department of Health.
 You can contact them at 850-481-4812 or by visiting their website.